-La Maison Du Whisky began 60 years ago as a French specialist of rare, original and exclusive whisky.
+La Maison Du Whisky began 60 years ago as a French specialist of rare, original and exclusive whiskey.
 Its Singapore arm does double duty, transforming from a daytime shop into a bar by night.
-This is a mecca of the world’s whiskies, with selections from burgeoning distilleries from as far as Taiwan and Sweden.
+This is a mecca of the world’s whiskeys, with selections from burgeoning distilleries from as far as Taiwan and Sweden.
 The selection includes a cherrywood rye whisky, which boasts the flavours of a classic Manhattan in a distilled spirit, and the notes of dried figs, toasted almonds, brandied cherries and new leather, and the innovative, lighter-bodied buckwheat whisky from Eddu, which proffers a complex combination of floral, fruity, spicy and nutty notes.

 6. The Swan Song

-The Swan Song wears its whiskey pride on its sleeve — its lengthy lineup spotlights vintage and rare whiskys for serious aficionados.
+The Swan Song wears its whiskey pride on its sleeve — its lengthy lineup spotlights vintage and rare whiskeys for serious aficionados.
 For newbies, intimidation is not the name of the game.
 The bar began as a approachable way to bring whisky to new drinkers — it organises customised sessions for groups and personalised one-on-one sessions, as well as a range of whisky flight samplings.
 The bar has 450 open bottles from closed distilleries such as Port Ellen and Brora while also offering underrated whiskies like Ledaig and Convalmore.

 7. Room For More